We hear a lot about Millennials but who are they statistically?

-What else is right about millennials?
+What else do we know about millennials?

 - They are quick to try new technology.
 In fact, they are two and a half times more likely to adopt new technology early than generations who came before